 There are five ethical principles to the Code:

 ETHICAL PRINCIPLE 1: RIGHTS

-Every Person and organisation which appears on the register shall take all such steps as are necessary to fully comply with any and all laws and all legal principles and best practices concerning the care and treatment of children, young people and vulnerable adults and shall ensure that they fully comply with any such laws, principle and practices.
+- Playwork professionals should take all steps necessary to fully comply with any laws and legal principles and practices concerning the care and treatment of children and young people.

 ETHICAL PRINCIPLE 2: RELATIONSHIPS

 Playwork professionals will seek to nurture positive relationships with the children, young people, parents and carers with whom they work and with other professionals.

 Playwork professionals should seek to ensure that the relationships they have with the children and young people attending play sessions and their parents and carers are based on openness, honesty, mutual trust and respect

 - Playwork professionals should acknowledge that children and young people are the experts in relation to their own play.
 Where possible, playwork professionals should help parents and carers whose children use the play setting, and other professionals, to understand this.

 - Playwork professionals should communicate clearly with children, young people, parents and carers, professional colleagues and representatives from other spheres of children’s lives.
 In relationships with other professionals, colleagues, parents and carers, playwork professionals should ensure transparency, honesty, accuracy and cooperation when communicating.